📺 Watch How to Make This Spicy Ramen

 - 2 cups shaoxing wine

-- 5 cups chickens stock
+- 5 cups chicken stock

 - 22 cups cold water

-For Chashu
+Chashu

-- 2 1/2 lb pork belly or country style ribs, 2 inch wide and thick
+- 2 1/2 lb pork belly or country style ribs, 2-inch wide and thick

 - Pinch of salt and pepper